-Meghan McElvy represents corporate clients in a range of complex civil litigation matters with a primary focus on energy litigation and regulatory and administrative proceedings.
-Other practice areas include disputes relating to construction and manufacturing defects and personal injuries.
+Meghan McElvy represents clients in a broad range of matters with a primary focus on energy litigation and regulatory and administrative proceedings.
+She also handles disputes relating to construction and manufacturing defects and personal injuries.

-In the area of construction, Ms. McElvy represents and counsels commercial and industrial clients concerning construction and manufacturing defects, warranties and mechanic’s liens.
+In addition to energy litigation, Ms. McElvy represents commercial and industrial clients concerning construction and manufacturing defects, warranties and material and mechanic's liens.

 Following graduation from law school, Ms. McElvy served as a law clerk to the Honorable Andrew S. Hanen of the United States District Court for the Southern District of Texas.
 Prior to law school, she worked as a distribution analyst for Motiva Enterprises, LLC (a joint venture between Shell Oil Company and Saudi Refining) in Port Everglades, Florida.